7 Fun Things to Do in Indianapolis, Indiana

 Indianapolis: A Great Find!

-I definitely plan on revisiting Indy!
+I cannot wait to revisit Indy!
 The city’s friendly people, great service, beautiful scenery, and top-notch attractions really dazzled me.
 Everywhere I looked, people were running, walking, biking, and skateboarding; Indy’s energetic vibe was contagious.
-These were the things that I loved about Indianapolis, and hope that you will, too!
+These were the things that I loved about Indianapolis, and I hope that you will, too!

 Indianapolis, Indiana Photo Gallery